mistio/kubernetes-blueprint/README.md

 ./bin/pip install cloudify https://github.com/mistio/mist.client/archive/master.zip
 git clone https://github.com/mistio/cloudify-mist-plugin
 cd cloudify-mist-plugin
-./bin/python setup.py  develop
+python setup.py  develop
 cd ..
 ```

 ## Step 2: Initialize the environment

 First of all, you need to add a cloud to your mist.io account.
-Login to the [dashboard](https://mist.io) and click "ADD CLOUD".
+Login to the [mist.io dashboard](https://mist.io) and click on
-Once you have completed the aforementioned step, retrieve your cloud's ID by clicking on the tile containing your cloud's name
+the "ADD CLOUD" button.
+Once you have completed the aforementioned step, retrieve your cloud's ID by clicking on the tile
-on the mist.io home screen.
+containing your cloud's name on the mist.io home screen.
 The ID will be used later on as part of the required blueprint inputs.

 You will also need  an SSH key.
 Visit the Keys tab and generate/upload a key.
 You can use separate keys for each machine.
-Once again, note the name/ID of the newly created SSH key, as it will be by our inputs file.
+Once again, note the name/ID of the newly created SSH key, as it will be used by our inputs file.

-Now visit your [account page](https://mist.io/account) and create a token under the API TOKENS tabs.
+Then, visit your [account page](https://mist.io/account) and create a token under the API TOKENS tabs.

-Now, check the inputs files (in .yaml format) under the inputs directory section in order to use them as a guide to fill in the fields accordingly.
+Now, check the inputs files (in .yaml format) under the inputs directory in order to use them as a guide to fill in
+your resources' IDs accordingly.

 Here's a sample:<br>
 ```